smwilk/app-proxy-example/README.md

+:warning: <b>This code is for reference only, please do not use it for production. </b> :warning:

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.